 The Company revised its officer compensation system based on the resolution of the Board of Directors on April 28 and May 19, 2022 and the resolution at the Ordinary General Meeting of Shareholders on June 28, 2022.
 The new system will be adopted effective from FY2022 (June 28, 2022 for restricted stock compensation).
-The amount of compensation paid in FY2021 was determined in accordance with the former system.
-The following contents pertain to the new system.
-The primary changes from the former compensation system include setting base compensation as fixed compensation, introducing restricted stock compensation, and making changes to the evaluation indicators for officers' bonuses.
+No additional contribution will be made to the former performance-linked stock compensation plan (BIP trust) in the future, and the plan is expected to terminate in August 2024 upon completion of the delivery and payment of the Company's common shares pertaining to the points already granted and the cash equivalent to an amount obtained through the conversion of the Company's common shares into cash.

-1 Amount of officer compensation, etc. and policies for determining the method of calculating the amount With the aim of ensuring transparency and objectivity, compensation of officers is determined through resolutions at the General Meeting of Shareholders and the Board of Directors' meeting for Directors who are not Audit & Supervisory Committee members, or through resolutions at the General Meeting of Shareholders and discussions by Audit & Supervisory Committee members for Directors who are Audit & Supervisory Committee members, after going through fair, transparent and rigorous reporting by the Director Compensation Committee which is chaired by an Outside Director, and the majority of whose members are Outside Directors.
+1 Amount of officer compensation, etc. and policies for determining the method of calculating the amount

+With the aim of ensuring transparency and objectivity, compensation of officers is determined through resolutions at the General Meeting of Shareholders and the Board of Directors' meeting for Directors who are not Audit & Supervisory Committee members, or through resolutions at the General Meeting of Shareholders and discussions by Audit & Supervisory Committee members for Directors who are Audit & Supervisory Committee members, after going through fair, transparent and rigorous reporting by the Director Compensation Committee which is chaired by an Outside Director, and the majority of whose members are Outside Directors.